 1. Follow the steps in Part 1 to sync your Dropbox files to your computer.

-8. Click the File removal button.
+5. Click the Delete button.

 Once the Dropbox app on your computer finishes syncing the removal, the duplicate pictures, videos, documents and other duplicates in your Dropbox account are also deleted.